limtel/limdesk_api/README.md

                                     :reported_by => :mail,
                                     :client_id => -1

-# reported_by can be mail, phone, other, chat
+# reported_by can be :mail, :phone, :other, :chat
 # client_id => -1 means "new anonymous clinet"

 ticket2.title